Medical debt: United States

+Using 2023 National Health Interview Survey data, the Centers for Disease Control and Prevention reported that 21.2 percent of adults with disabilities lived in families that had problems paying or were unable to pay medical bills during the preceding 12 months, compared with 9.6 percent of adults without disabilities; the disparity appeared in every age group.

 Studies have found people are most likely to accumulate large medical debts when they do not have health insurance to cover the costs of necessary medications, treatments, or procedures—in 2009 about 50 million Americans had no health coverage.
 However, about 60% of those found to have medical debt were insured.

 Health insurance plans rarely cover all health-related expenses; for insured people, the gap between insurance coverage and the affordability of health care manifests as medical debt.
 As with any type of debt, medical debt can lead to an array of personal and financial problems—including having to go without food and heat plus a reluctance to seek further medical treatment.

 Aggressive debt collecting has been highlighted as an aggravating factor.

 A study has found about 63% of adults with medical debt avoided further medical treatment, compared with only 19% of adults who had no such debt.

 In the United States, one of the largest concerns of medical debt stems from high medical costs.
 For example, in a 2011 study of fees paid to physicians for office visits and hip replacement procedures across the United States and several other wealthy countries, the patients in the United States paid 27% more for office visits and 70% more for hip replacement procedures.
 Similarly, the United States charges an average of $75,345 for a heart bypass operation whereas the same operation in other wealthy countries, such as the Netherlands and Switzerland, costs $15,000 to $36,000 on average.
 In general, data has shown that individuals in the United States pay nearly double the amount of money on healthcare in their lifetime than those in other wealthy countries.
 As these healthcare costs continue to rise, a lack of insurance or insurance that does not cover all fees causes a rise in out-of-pocket expenses.
 In addition, those with medical debts may increase in the future due to increasing patient cost-sharing and rising health care costs.